GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 According to [HTTPArchive](https://httparchive.org/reports/page-weight), images are the most requested asset type for most websites and usually take up more bandwidth than any other resource.
-At the 90th percentile, sites send about 4.7 MB of images on desktop & mobile.
+At the 90th percentile, sites send about 4.7 MB of images on desktop and mobile.
 That's a lot of [cat pictures](https://en.wikipedia.org/wiki/Cats_and_the_Internet).

 Embedded iframes also use a lot of data and can harm page performance.
 Only loading